Pidgin (software): Contacts

 Contacts with multiple protocols can be grouped into one single contact instead of managing multiple protocols, and contacts can be given aliases or placed into groups.

 To reach users as they log on or a status change occurs (such as moving from "Away" to "Available"), Pidgin supports on-action automated scripts called Buddy Pounces to automatically reach the user in customizable ways.

 File transfer

 Pidgin supports file transfers for many protocols.
-It lacks some protocol-specific features like the folder sharing available from Yahoo.
-Direct, peer-to-peer file transfers are supported over protocols such as XMPP and MSN.
+Direct, peer-to-peer file transfers are supported over protocols such as XMPP.

 Voice and video chat

 As of version 2.6 (released on August 18, 2009), Pidgin supports voice/video calls using Farstream.
 As of July 2015, calls can only be initiated through the XMPP protocol.

 Miscellaneous

 Further features include support for themes, emoticons, spell checking, and notification area integration.

 Supported protocols

 The following protocols are officially supported by Pidgin 2.14.12, without any extensions or plugins: